wix/wix-ui/packages/wix-ui-tpa/README.md

 # wix-ui-tpa

-When writing TPA application to be used in Wix websites, this package would allow you to use [wix-ui-core](https://github.com/wix/wix-ui/tree/master/packages/wix-ui-core) components with ad-hoc wrapping layer which comunicates with the Wix sdk in order to react to each relevant change in the settings pannel.
+When writing a TPA application to be used in Wix websites, this package would allow you to use [wix-ui-core](https://github.com/wix/wix-ui/tree/master/packages/wix-ui-core) components with ad-hoc wrapping layer which comunicates with the Wix sdk in order to react to each relevant change in the settings pannel.

 If this is the first time you are writing a TPA application, you would most likely want to read this [doc](https://dev.wix.com/).